You are here

 By comparison the base V6 is a pussycat, but perhaps too much so.
 It’s a lazier car to drive, and without the clever diff and active damping, can start to jounce around on bumpy roads.

 So, in the manner of the three bears, it’s the middle one that’s just right.
 The V6 S comes with active dampers and mechanical limited slip diff, plus that bit of extra power and control that gives its handling an edge that’s missing from the base car.
 It’s the one to have.
-One more thing.
-Just because it’s a Jag doesn’t mean this isn’t a proper sports car.
-It is.
-The ride is firm (but very well damped), tyre noise does intrude and the controls are very sharp.

 On the inside